Hot weather and the railway

 - Putting speed restrictions in place during the hottest part of the day, when the forecast air temperature is over 36 degrees Celsius.

-How prolonged drought can affect the track
+How does drought affect the railway?

 Long periods without rain can mean the ground underneath the tracks dries out and shrinks, creating pothole-like cracks.
 Much like on the roads, trains can’t run at full speed over these defects and slow down to keep you safe.